 Elsau Shelton was one of Avenel's most respected citizens.
 Elsau Shelton and his wife Margaret took a strong interest in the customs and welfare of local aboriginals and Elsau Shelton became a Justice of the Peace and the first Avenel resident to be elected as Seymour Shire President.
 The Shelton family also has an incidental association with Kelly history when the ten-year old Ned Kelly rescued the Shelton's son from drowning in the rain swollen Hughes Creek.

-How is it significant?
 The Royal Mail Hotel is of historical and architectural significance to the State of Victoria.